bonusly/un-handbook/README.md

 On an individual level, we candidly share stories of our successes, failures, challenges, and interests so that we can learn from and support one another.

 ### Work smarter
+* Question why/how we do things
+* Iterate on current processes
+* Optimize how you work (hours, setup, take time off to recharge, etc)
+* Consider trade-offs
+* Always be learning
+* Make data-informed decisions (when possible)
+* Help us continue to “punch above our weight”
+* Embrace & learn from negative results

 At Bonusly, we’re able to move quickly and effectively with a very small team by ensuring that every team member is not simply executing on tactical-level tasks, but is also evaluating, improving, (and ideally automating) how those tasks get executed.
 Moreover, team members are encouraged to question if specific tasks are even necessary, and seek [growth via subtraction](https://medium.com/@SubtractionCap/subtraction-growth-6ef5c8ad42f6).

 Working smarter also means knowing yourself and how you work best.
 Where do you work best?
 With what tools?
 At what times?
 How much R&R do you need in order to perform at your best?
 What skills/knowledge do you need to acquire in order to take your output to the next level?
 At Bonusly, you have the freedom, and the responsibility, to answer these questions for yourself.

 ### Seek and embrace diversity
+* Actively learn about and work to mitigate your own biases
+* Make sure our product is inclusive
+* Seek representation & inclusion (even at the expense of speed, results)
+* Build inclusivity & bias mitigation into our processes
+* Make small improvements every day
+* Expect it to be hard and uncomfortable sometimes
+* Everyone’s responsibility

 Our industry has [well-documented](http://www.theverge.com/2015/8/20/9179853/tech-diversity-scorecard-apple-google-microsoft-facebook-intel-twitter-amazon) [problems](http://wpusa.org/WPUSA_TechsDiversityProblem.pdf) when it comes to [workplace diversity](http://techcrunch.com/2015/07/28/what-a-truly-diverse-tech-company-would-look-like/).
 This fact makes it easy for tech companies to skew everything from their employment policies to the features they develop toward the needs of the dominant group - which is both a disservice to our customers and reinforces the lack of diversity in our industry.

 We work better when we include a diversity of opinions and ideas.
 This means encouraging input from everyone on the team, and also seeking to add people to the team from backgrounds that are traditionally underrepresented in our industry.